Dale Alford: Two gubernatorial races

 Alford's Little Rock-based district was merged with Arkansas's 2nd congressional district, represented by the chairman of the House Ways and Means Committee, Wilbur D. Mills, after the 1960 census revealed that Arkansas had grown at less than the national average during the 1950s.
 Rather than face certain defeat in the 1962 Democratic primary against Mills, at the time an icon in Arkansas politics, Alford instead chose to enter the primary against incumbent Governor Orval Faubus.
 In an active campaign, Faubus polled a narrow majority over Alford, former Governor Sidney Sanders McMath, Vernon H. Whitten, and two other candidates.
 Faubus received 208,996 ballots (51.6 percent) to McMath's 83,437 (20.6 percent), Alford's 82,815 (20.4 percent), and Whitten's 22,377 (5.5 percent).
 Faubus then prevailed with ease over the Republican nominee, Fayetteville pharmacist Willis Ricketts.

-Alford ran for governor again in 1966 and finished fourth with 53,531 votes (12.7 percent).
-He received fewer voters than his old nemesis Brooks Hays, who with 64,814 (15.4 percent) finished third in the primary balloting.
-The runoff positions went to former Arkansas Supreme Court Justices James D. Johnson, a segregationist, and Frank Holt.
+Alford ran for governor again in 1966 and finished fourth in the primary with 53,531 votes (12.7 percent).
+He received fewer votes than his old nemesis Brooks Hays, who with 64,814 (15.4 percent) finished third in the primary balloting.
+The runoff positions went to former Arkansas Supreme Court justices James D. Johnson, a segregationist, and Frank Holt.
 Johnson narrowly defeated Holt in the Democratic runoff but then lost to Republican Winthrop Rockefeller in the general election.
 In 1984, Alford entered the Democratic primary election for Congress in Central Arkansas's Second District for the open seat being vacated by Republican Ed Bethune.
 Appearing to many voters as a throwback to another era, Alford ran a distant fifth in a race ultimately won by Pulaski County Sheriff Tommy Robinson.
-Alford, was far outpolled by African-American Thedford Collins, a Little Rock banker and former aide to U.S. Senator David Pryor.
+Alford was far outpolled by African-American Thedford Collins, a Little Rock banker and former aide to U.S. Senator David Pryor.

-Civic leadership

 Alford's death

 Alford died in Little Rock of congestive heart failure on January 25, 2000, three days shy of his eighty-third birthday.